Eric Swalwell Challenges Republicans to Dispute His 'Facts'; It Ends Badly | Breitbart

 Swalwell went on to misquote George Washington University Law School Professor Jonathan Turley, the only legal expert witness Republicans were allowed to call.
 He claimed that Turley said the Ukraine call was “anything but perfect.”

 What Swalwell omitted, of course, was the context of that statement, in which Turley warned Democrats not to impeach the president.
-Turkey’s full statement was:
+Turley’s full statement was:

 [T]his is wrong.
 It’s not wrong because President Trump is right.
 His call is anything but perfect.
 It’s not wrong because the House has no legitimate reason to investigate the Ukrainian controversy.
 It’s not wrong because we’re in an election year.
 There is no good time for an impeachment.